 Seas: Up to 2.5m

 most recent warnings

-Gale Warning for the Lower South East Coast.
-Strong Wind Warning for Central Coast, South Central Coast & Upper South East Coast on Sunday
+Strong Wind Warning for the Central Coast, South Central Coast, Upper South East Coast and Lower South East Coast

 View all current warnings

 South Australian River Murray irrigators have seen their second water allocation increase within a month.

 Southeastern Australia is in for a wooly few days next week as forecast models begin to jump on the cut-off low bandwagon.

 A report by Hydro Tasmania has found a cloud seeding operation carried out in June did not increase rainfall in the hours before major flooding.